ds-modules/curriculum-guide/tools/git-and-github.md

 Storing materials on the Data 8 GitHub allows you to use Interact Links for assignment distribution.
 It's also allows you to use the version control features that Git provides.
 In addition, it provides a central public location for connector course materials across semesters.

-## What are different ways to use GitHub?

-To store assignments on GitHub, you can use the GitHub web interface, a command line interface, or a desktop GUI \(graphical user interface\).
-You can learn more about how to use GitHub \[here\]\([https://github.com/data-8/connector-instructors/wiki/Using-GitHub\](https://github.com/data-8/connector-instructors/wiki/Using-GitHub\)\).

 ## Is my GitHub repository private?

 No. Don't store answer keys and other private materials on the GitHub repo.

 ## Getting Access

-Each connector course has its own repo on the \[Data 8 GitHub organization\]\([https://github.com/data-8\](https://github.com/data-8\)\).
+Each connector course has its own repo on the \[Data 8 GitHub organization\]\([https://github.com/data-8\](https://github.com/data-8%29\).
 This repo is a place where you can store course materials such as Jupyter notebooks.
 Instructors and CAs should have full access to their connector's repo.
-If you don't have full access and want to request it, please post on \[Piazza\]\([https://piazza.com/berkeley/other/cs97/home\](https://piazza.com/berkeley/other/cs97/home\)\).
+If you don't have full access and want to request it, please post on \[Piazza\]\([https://piazza.com/berkeley/other/cs97/home\](https://piazza.com/berkeley/other/cs97/home%29\).